JayveeFortissimo/Cloud_vapers/README.md

 npm run lint
 # or: npm run lint:fix
 ```
-Optionally add Prettier for formatting or a pre-commit hook like Husky to enforce checks.
+Optionally add Prettier for formatting or a pre-commit hook like Husky.

 Testing
 -------